KArbeRes/MagentaA11yV2/public/content/documentation/how-to-test/components/images.md

+## Developer Notes

 1. **Types of images**

 There are many types of images.
 The type of image can be determined by the context of the page being tested.
 These different types of images have different testing steps.

 -  **Informative Images:** These are visuals like pictures, photos, and illustrations that convey important information or concepts.
 To make them accessible, we need to include a brief description in text form that captures the key content of the image.

 -  **Decorative Images:** Sometimes, images are used purely for aesthetic purposes and don't convey meaningful information.
-In such cases, it's best to provide an empty text alternative (alt="") to indicate that the image serves a decorative role and doesn't require a description.
+In such cases, it's best to provide an empty text alternative `alt=""` to indicate that the image serves a decorative role and doesn't require a description.

 -  **Functional Images:** Images that serve as links or buttons should have text alternatives that describe their function rather than just their appearance.
 For example, if you have an image of a printer icon that initiates a printing action, the alt text should convey this functionality, like "Print."

 -  **Images of Text:** Images of text should be avoided whenever possible.
 In fact, some images of text can violate [WCAG 1.4.5 Images of Text](https://www.w3.org/WAI/WCAG22/Understanding/images-of-text.html).
 However, if you must use images with text, ensure that the alt text contains the exact same words as the text within the image to maintain consistency.

 -  **Complex Images such as Graphs and Diagrams:** When using images to present complex data or detailed information, it's crucial to provide a comprehensive text description that conveys all the data and details found in the image.
 This allows individuals who cannot see the image to still access and understand its content.

 2. **How to test**